James Humphreys (pornographer): Sunday People investigation

 In January 1972 Drury, Humphreys and their wives travelled to Cyprus and Beirut for a fortnight's holiday.
 Drury signed into the hotel in Famagusta under his own name, with his police rank, and gave his address as Scotland Yard.
 News of the trip was soon leaked to journalists from The Sunday People.
-This was either by a gangland figure angry at having been charged with firearms offences, or a member of the Flying Squad who saw a postcard Drury had sent to his colleagues in London.
+This was either by Joey Pyle, a gangland figure angry at having been charged with firearms offences, or a member of the Flying Squad who saw a postcard Drury had sent to his colleagues in London.

 An investigation was soon undertaken by The Sunday People.
 A journalist flew to Cyprus and was given a copy of the hotel register; the newspaper hired a private investigator who visited the branch of Thomas Cook on Regent Street, where he obtained a duplicate of the receipt, which showed Humphreys had paid for the Drurys' holiday.
 In February 1972 The Sunday People published a front-page exposé titled "Police Chief and the 'Porn' King".
 They began their article "The head of Scotland Yard's world-famous Flying Squad has just been spending an expensive holiday abroad with one of Britain's most notorious pornographers".
 The report continued on the inside pages, including the statement:

 Police officers in London.
 In particular some of those attached to Scotland Yard's Obscene Publications Department, are being systematically bribed by dealers in pornography.
 It is this that largely explains why their businesses flourish; why immense stocks of 'dirty' books, magazines and films are not confiscated.

 Drury responded to the claims by giving an interview to the News of the World claiming he and Humphreys were searching for Ronnie Biggs, one of the gang members involved in the 1963 Great Train Robbery.
 He also stated that he was paying Humphreys as an informant.
 The accusation he was being paid as a "grass" angered Humphreys, and he gave a press conference to say that Drury was lying.
 On 2 March 1972 Drury was suspended from duty by Sir John Waldron, the Commissioner of the Metropolitan Police; Waldron also instituted an investigation into the allegations made by The Sunday People.
 Drury resigned from the force on 1 May 1972.

 In April 1972 Robert Mark was appointed as Commissioner of the Metropolitan Police.
 He began a fundamental change of the force, targeting corrupt policemen; soon after his appointment he told detectives that they were "the most routinely corrupt organisation in London".
 Mark brought in Detective Chief Superintendent Bert Wickstead, the head of the Serious Crime Squad (SCS), to take action against the pornographers and remove the corrupt officers from the OPB.
 The SCS began a three-year investigation into the relationship between the OPB and the pornographers; Silver, Humphreys and Eric Mason—the owner of ten sex shops—were the police's key targets.